gbmnagpng/poster-studio-pro/README.md

 1. **Download** or clone this repository (`git clone https://github.com/gbmnagpng/poster-studio-pro.git`).
 2. Extract the files on your computer.
-3. Double-click the `index.html` file.
+3. Double-click the `index.html` file to open it in your default browser (Chrome, Edge, Safari, Firefox).
-4. The system will open in your default browser (Chrome, Edge, Firefox, Safari).
+4. Drag an image to the center of the screen (or click "Import Image").
-5. Drag an image to the center of the screen (or use `Ctrl+V`).
+5. Adjust your dimensions and ensure "Keep Image Ratio" is checked.
-6. Configure the dimensions on the right sidebar and click **Export PDF**.
+6. Select your preferred Print Quality and click **🖨️ Print** or **Export PDF**.

 ---